Published By Janet Gershen-Siegel at December 23rd, 2018

 Visit the IRS web site and obtain an EIN for the business.
 They’re free of charge.
 Pick a business entity like corporation, LLC, etc.

 A small business can begin as a sole proprietor.
-But they will probably want to switch to a type of corporation or partnership to decrease risk and maximize tax benefits.
+But they should switch to a type of corporation or partnership to decrease risk and maximize tax benefits.

 A business entity will matter when it comes to taxes and liability in the event of a lawsuit.
 A sole proprietorship means the entrepreneur is it when it comes to liability and taxes.
 Nobody else is responsible.

-Begin at the D&B web site and obtain a cost-free DUNS number.
+Begin at the D&B web site and get a free DUNS number.
 A DUNS number is how D&B gets a corporation into their system, to generate a PAYDEX score.
 If there is no DUNS number, then there is no record and no PAYDEX score.

 Once in D&B’s system, search Equifax and Experian’s sites for the small business.
 You can do this at https://www.creditsuite.com/reports/.
 If there is a record with them, check it for accuracy and completeness.
 If there are no records with them, go to the next step in the process.